An action network for sustainable livestock

-LAMP is an action network within the Global Agenda for Sustainable Livestock, which is a partnership that brings together different stakeholders in the livestock sector to tackle antimicrobial resistance.
+LAMP is an action network within the Global Agenda for Sustainable Livestock (GASL), which is a partnership that brings together different stakeholders in the livestock sector to tackle antimicrobial resistance.

 LAMP acts for achieving a prudent and effective use of antimicrobials by focusing on good practices within the areas of: